Letran Knights basketball

 The Letran Knights basketball is the collegiate men’s basketball program of the Colegio de San Juan de Letran.
 The Knights have won 20 championships since joining the National Collegiate Athletic Association (NCAA).
 It is the second winningest team in the NCAA, just behind the San Beda Red Lions.
-The current head coach of the Knights is Bonnie Tan.

 History

 Pre-war: first championship

 The Letran basketball team found its humble beginnings in Liga Catolica until the 1920s.
 Letran then joined the NCAA in 1928.
 Letran College withdrew, however, in 1933, after a dispute over a decision of one of its team member during the Letran-Ateneo basketball game.
 Letran then later rejoined the league in 1936.
 Two years later, the Knights won their first senior basketball title under coach Jacinto Ciria Cruz and team captain Felicisimo Fajardo by beating San Beda, 42-30.
-The other members of the victorious 1938 quintet were Angel de Leon, Guillermo Salvador, Feliciano Manlulu, Carlos Camillas, Jose Pacheco, Honesto Baltazar, Francisco Nepomuceno, Victorio Salazar, German Monzon and Guillermo Mendoza.